omarkawach/computer-access-for-homeless-in-ottawa/README.md

 **Description:** An end of semester independent project for GEOG 428 at the University of Victoria.

-**Note:** "Shelters" in this repository refer to organizations that offer health and social services such as housing, food, support for the vulnerable, etc.
+**Note:** "Shelters" in this repository refer to organizations that offer health and social services such as housing, food, support for the vulnerable, etc. The shelters may serve those who are not homeless.

 ## Project Proposal